AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/datacollection/module1.2/ex2.md

 As the name for your Field Group, use this:

-`--demoProfileLdap-- - ExperienceEvent Identification Field Group`
+`--aepUserLdap-- - ExperienceEvent Identification Field Group`

 As an example, for ldap **[!UICONTROL vangeluw]**, this should be the name of the schema: